 Please make sure that to bring water with you throughout the day.
 You should have some sort of container for carrying it, like a Nalgene bottle or small canteen.
-Most sites will sell soda pop and other beverages, as well as purified water.
-Most sites will also have bathrooms, although their quality will vary dramatically.
+In Italy, it is customary for tourists to buy their own purified water.
+The bus will always have some for sale (usually about 1 Euro for a small bottle), but you may be able fill up for free at the hotel breakfast buffet.
+Most sites will sell soda pop and other beverages, as well as water.
+Most sites also will have bathrooms, although their quality will vary dramatically.
 Be prepared and bring your own paper.

 You should bring enough pocket money with you at all times to buy snacks and drinks as you wish.
 In all the places we visit, the Euro will be the currency.
 You will be asked to purchase your beverages at meal times; some people seem to drink a lot more expensive beverages than others, and it is unfair to split the cost evenly.
 A word about alcohol-the drinking age is 18 in Europe.
-You will be expected to maintain civil behavior at all times, and drunkenness during the course hours of the day will not be tolerated.
-Please remember this is a university course and not a party.
-But I have never had this problem with a class, and I do not expect to this year!
+You will be expected to maintain civil behavior at all times, and drinking during the program hours of the day will not be tolerated.
+Please remember this is a university program and not a party.
+But I have never had this problem with a program, and I do not expect to this year!

-We will share two dinners-on the first and last nights of the course-that are included as part of your course fees.
+We will share two dinners-on the first and last nights of the program-that are included as part of your program fees.
 The last night we will have a Farewell Dinner and also a Final Examine (do not worry, you will enjoy it).
-During most of the other nights of the course, you will be free to eat wherever you choose.
+During our two nights on ferries, dinner also may be included.
+Most of the other nights of the program, you will be free to eat wherever you choose.
 In part, this is to give each of you a chance to experience Europe as you wish.
 It also is a chance to give each of us a little "down time" when we are not forced to be together in a big group.
 It will also allow some of us to save a little money by eating in inexpensive restaurants.
-Finally some of us may have dietary needs or requirements that are not easily met during the day.
+Finally, some of us may have dietary needs or requirements that are not easily met during the day.
 If you have to have your daily Big Mac, pizza, or tofu burger, this is the time to do so!
-You will need to bring enough money with you, therefore, to pay for 13 dinners.
+You will need to bring enough money with you, therefore, to pay for 12 dinners.
 Please see the section on Money for more details.

 A final word about food: If you have special dietary needs or requirements, it may be difficult to meet them.
-In particular, if you keep strictly Kosher or are a Vegan or have certain life-threatening food allergies, you will have to bring your own food for the entire trip.
+In particular, if you keep strictly Kosher or are a vegan or have certain life-threatening food allergies, you will have to bring your own food for the entire trip.
 It is simply impossible to meet these requirements any other way.
 Please keep this mind when packing.